haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 Profiling your dependencies too
 -------------------------------

-The setup so far only profiles your main application, which is usually what you want.
+The setup so far only profiles your local packages, which is usually what you want.
-This happens by default, because Cabal command line options only apply to local packages and dependencies are usually not local.
-However, the bottlenecks may be in your dependencies, so you would want to profile those too.
+However, the bottlenecks may be in your dependencies, so you may want to profile those too.

 First, to enable ``late``-cost-center profiling for all packages (including dependencies) in your project, not just the local ones, add the following to your project’s ``cabal.project.local`` file: